 However, in the past year, I’ve become a little more open minded.
 I’ve crossed over a bit into following a meal plan with “fewer carbs,” in an effort to replace some calories with more muscle building protein. (see all my meal plans here)

-So, in my journey to eat fewer carbs, I’ve found so many interesting recipes, like the now trending, Cloud Bread!
+So, in my journey to eat fewer carbs, I’ve found a lot of interesting recipes, like the now trending, Cloud Bread!

 Cloud bread has been around since the 70’s with the rise of the Atkins diet.
 Cloud bread is shared in the low carb and keto community as a low carb, gluten free substitute for bread.
 And in my opinion, it does a pretty good job!